profound-labs/community-chanting-book/README.md

 `parserGlobal.js` was created using claude web.

-Note: End heavy option was added later to the parser.
-The original parsers are kept with the `noEndheavyOption` tag for the moment.

 Note: A similar result could be achived in python, but I started the project in JS so I continued.